 Amana Corporation is one of the oldest American household appliance brands.
-Since starting off as a manufacturer of commercial coolers over 80 years ago, the company has progressed to create a variety of household products, from refrigerators to microwaves to washing machines.
-The top-load washing machine from Amana that this review will be analyzing is their newest NTW4516FW unit.
+Since starting off as a manufacturer of commercial coolers over 80 years ago, the company has progressed to create a variety of household products from refrigerators to microwaves to washing machines.
+The top-load washing machine from Amana that this review will be analyzing is their newest unit, the NTW4516FW.

-The company dates back to 1934 when it was officially founded as ‘The Electrical Equipment Company’ in Iowa, but was then taken over by the Amana Society and was given the name, Amana Incorporation.
-Presently, it is owned by the conglomerate, Whirlpool Corporation who supervises the sales and marketing of most modern washing machine companies including – Whirlpool, KitchenAid, May-Tag, Gladiator, GarageWorks, Ignis, and Amana.
+The company dates back to 1934 when it was officially founded as ‘The Electrical Equipment Company’ in Iowa, but it was then taken over by the Amana Society and given the name, Amana Incorporation.
+Presently, it is owned by the conglomerate, Whirlpool Corporation who supervises the sales and markets most modern washing machine companies including – Whirlpool, KitchenAid, May-Tag, Gladiator, GarageWorks, Ignis, and Amana.

-This discussion will differ from other online Amana washer reviews because it will explore more about Amana as a company, the mechanics and features of the NTW4516FW model, and then conclude with pros and cons to help you determine whether this Amana washing machine is suitable to your liking.
+This discussion will differ from other online Amana washer reviews because it will explore Amana more as a company, the mechanics and features of the NTW4516FW model, and then conclude with a small list of pros and cons to help you determine whether this Amana washing machine is suitable to your liking.